• Share this on:

 Although this may seem like a lot of work, demonstrating awareness of environmental sustainability requirements could place your company in an excellent position.
 It could help you become more attractive to European companies that are interested in sourcing sustainably cultivated natural ingredients for cosmetics.

 Note that demonstrating awareness and discussing these themes is not enough.
 It may be necessary for you to change your current purchasing practices (for example, by reducing your dependence on local distributors and increasing your engagement with the producers at the level of production).
-In addition to providing access to new green markets, close collaboration with producers offers several further benefits for your business
+In addition to providing access to new green markets, close collaboration with producers offers several further benefits for your business.

 The following are several ways in which exporters could benefit from working closely with producers:

+• Better quality control.
 Working closely with producers makes it easier to ensure that the production meets the given quality standard.
 This reduces material waste.

+• Cost savings.
 Working together to improve production processes can lead to better use of raw material, higher productivity and cost savings for both parties.

+• Faster delivery.
 Working closely with producers can reduce delivery times and facilitate meeting tight deadlines.

+• Better knowledge of competition.
 Closer collaboration could place you in a better position to compete with other local traders who may be trading in the same product as you.

+• Flexibility for adaptive management.
 Knowing what happens on the ground makes it easier for exporters to adapt to changing production conditions and react to new market requirements.

 One example of an export company working well with producer communities is SD Fores, a company trading in Siam Benzoin gum from Laos.
 After experiencing several years of purchasing through local traders, SD Fores decided to engage directly with the producers.
-They invested in re-establishing direct partnership with the production villages, offering training on quality standards and direct purchase.
+They invested in re-establishing direct partnerships with the production villages, offering training on quality standards and direct purchase.
 These efforts improved quality and yielded benefits for both parties.
 The fully traceable production generated new business partnerships with European clients, with whom they tested pilot experiences for the production of Benzoin gum in regenerative agriculture systems.
 Producers have traditionally used slash-and-burn techniques to prepare the land, resulting in negative impacts on soil and biodiversity.
 This method has been replaced with the new concept of growing Benzoin trees in agroforestry with coffee, which allows soil and biodiversity to recover.
 In addition to improving various ecological aspects, therefore, the collaboration has enhanced the producer’s economic opportunities through product diversification.

 Tips: